 “I spent 10 years running and operating one store, doing too much of it myself.
 I realized that wasn’t going to allow me to grow until I accepted the need to train and develop future GMs for my stores,” says multi-unit franchisee Joe Jaros.
 “That’s when I decided to bring on a team that I thought could do better than me alone.
 Once I did, we were up double-digits five years in a row.
 We took the store from an average store to one of the top stores in the chain.
 I decided that it was time to keep expanding and build an infrastructure of people.”

 The qualities of a great Marco's franchisee

 The ideal Marco’s Pizza franchisee is:

 - Passionate.
-Says CEO Jack Butorac, “I’d rather have someone who has the passion, because that person’s going to make good money.”
+Says CEO Jack Butorac, “I’d rather have someone who has the passion.
+I believe a passionate person is going to succeed.”

 - Business-minded.
 We can teach you the pizza business.
 In fact, we will teach you everything about the Marco’s methods of making pizza during six to eight weeks in a certified training store.
 But it helps to have a background in management, even if it’s not in the restaurant business.